GTPase: Translation factor superfamily

-Ras-like superfamily

 Heterotrimeric G proteins

 Heterotrimeric G protein complexes are composed of three distinct protein subunits named alpha (α), beta (β) and gamma (γ) subunits.
 The alpha subunits contain the GTP binding/GTPase domain flanked by long regulatory regions, while the beta and gamma subunits form a stable dimeric complex referred to as the beta-gamma complex.
 When activated, a heterotrimeric G protein dissociates into activated, GTP-bound alpha subunit and separate beta-gamma subunit, each of which can perform distinct signaling roles.
 The α and γ subunit are modified by lipid anchors to increase their association with the inner leaflet of the plasma membrane.

 Heterotrimeric G proteins act as the transducers of G protein-coupled receptors, coupling receptor activation to downstream signaling effectors and second messengers.
 In unstimulated cells, heterotrimeric G proteins are assembled as the GDP bound, inactive trimer (Gα-GDP-Gβγ complex).
 Upon receptor activation, the activated receptor intracellular domain acts as GEF to release GDP from the G protein complex and to promote binding of GTP in its place.
 The GTP-bound complex undergoes an activating conformation shift that dissociates it from the receptor and also breaks the complex into its component G protein alpha and beta-gamma subunit components.
 While these activated G protein subunits are now free to activate their effectors, the active receptor is likewise free to activate additional G proteins – this allows catalytic activation and amplification where one receptor may activate many G proteins.

 G protein signaling is terminated by hydrolysis of bound GTP to bound GDP.
 This can occur through the intrinsic GTPase activity of the α subunit, or be accelerated by separate regulatory proteins that act as GTPase-activating proteins (GAPs), such as members of the Regulator of G protein signaling (RGS) family).
 The speed of the hydrolysis reaction works as an internal clock limiting the length of the signal.
 Once Gα is returned to being GDP bound, the two parts of the heterotrimer re-associate to the original, inactive state.

 The heterotrimeric G proteins can be classified by sequence homology of the α unit and by their functional targets into four families: Gs family, Gi family, Gq family and G12 family.
 Each of these Gα protein families contains multiple members, such that the mammals have 16 distinct α-subunit genes.
 The Gβ and Gγ are likewise composed of many members, increasing heterotrimer structural and functional diversity.
 Among the target molecules of the specific G proteins are the second messenger-generating enzymes adenylyl cyclase and phospholipase C, as well as various ion channels.